Gates

 The present building of the gate is located on the place where the gate of the same name was located, referring to the first barrage fortification of the city (early 17th century).The preserved gate building was built in 1852–1855 according to the design of the Hauptmann engineer and the director of the fortress building Irfügelbrecht and lieutenant engineer von Heil in Konigsberg.
 The project of the facade of the gate was developed by the secret supreme construction adviser Augustus Stüler, the head of the Technical Construction Deputation in Berlin.

-After the war, the gate was restored and began to be used as a cafe-restaurant ‘Sun Stone’.
+After the war, the gate was restored and began to be used as a cafe-restaurant «Sun Stone».
 For this, a large middle passage at both ends was glazed.
 The old, cleanly worked wall and vault are preserved and give the room a decent character.
 The Northern casemates serve only as an entrance and a wardrobe, the Southern casemates serve for the kitchen and auxiliary rooms.
-The open and closed hours of the restaurant ‘Sun Stone’ are 12.00 – 02.00 daily.

 Address